aleksandrosbalkonis/IoT_Platform_for_BlockchainApplications/README.md

 ESP32 Configuration
 ---

-- Compiling and Flashing the code on the esp32: -If the make shows up errors try following [this guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)
+- Compiling and Flashing the code on the esp32: (If the make shows up errors try following [this guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html))
   --

 - Just configure the makefile according to your PC paths.

 - You also need arduino ide installed as well as the esp32 boards.

-- Run "make" to compile everything.
+- Run `make` to compile everything.

-- Run "make flash" to flash the code on the esp32
+- Run `make flash` to flash the code on the esp32

 - You can find more about the Makefile [here](https://github.com/plerup/makeEspArduino)

 If you want to do this with the newest version of the secp256k1 code from bitcoin-core, or if you want to use other values for the EC multiplication tables, follow these instructions.
 My example uses ecmult-gen-precision=2 and ecmult-window=2.

--- Updating the secp256k1 code:
+- Updating the secp256k1 code:
+  --

 - Get the code from [here](https://github.com/bitcoin-core/secp256k1)